Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Methodology

 \subsubsection{Noise Addition via Stolen Embeddings}

-In order to reduce the performance of the server model, it's significant to produce adversarial global node embeddings which is powerful enough to mislead the server model.
-A straightforward and frequently-used method is gradient-based attack, which is efficient for centralized model.
-However, in GVFL, as mentioned above, the server model only returns probabilities without any other information.
-Therefore, it is necessary to establish a shadow model.
-After stealing the global node embeddings, we have obtained the necessary conditions for training a shadow model $\Tilde{\mathcal{S}}$, i.e., training data $h_{fake}$, model structure and target probabilities $P$.
-The goal is to make the output of the shadow model as similar to $P$ as possible:
+In order to degrade the performance of the server model, it's significant to produce the adversarial embeddings crossing the decision boundary to mislead the server model.
+An effective and efficient method is using the gradient information of the server model to produce adversarial examples, which has been widely used to construct attack on GNN.
+However, in GVFL, the attackers cannot get gradient information but only the returned probabilities.
+Therefore, it is necessary to establish a shadow model in local to simulate the server model.
+By stealing the global node embeddings, the shadow model $\Tilde{\mathcal{S}}$ can be successfully established based on the necessary knowledge, i.e., training data $h_{fake}$, model structure and target probabilities $P$.
+According to the setting in Section~\ref{threat}, the model structure and $P$ are known.
+To the end, the shadow model will output the similar probability $P$ to the server's when fed by the same examples.
+MSE is applied as the target as follows: